davidtwco/rfcs/text/0000-build-std/1-background.md

 (e.g. arithmetic overflow or out-of-bounds access) and the `core::panic!` macro immediately delegates to the panic handler crate.

-`std` is also a panic handler. `std`'s panic handler function and its `std::panic!` macro print panic information to stderr and delegate to a *panic runtime* to decide what to do next, determined by the *panic strategy*.
+`std` defines a panic handler. `std`'s panic handler function and its `std::panic!` macro print panic information to stderr and delegate to a *panic runtime* to decide what to do next, determined by the *panic strategy*.